Road Trip: Yucatan Peninsula Itinerary

 Travel in The Yucatan Peninsula: Cancun, Isla Holbox and Playa Del Carmen

-The Yucatan is like a huge playground for water-related activities.
+The Yucatan in Mexico is like a huge playground for water-related activities.
 Everyone here can find something they will love.
-In this area of Mexico you can see baby turtles hatch (August to November), swim with whale sharks (May to August) and check out amazing underground rivers called cenotes (year round) found in the Yucatan.
+In this area of Mexico, you can see baby turtles hatch (August to November), swim with whale sharks (May to August) and check out amazing underground rivers called cenotes (year-round) found in the Yucatan.
 But with such beauty and fun, comes the tourists… so many tourists.
 There are places you can almost get away from them (such as Isla Holbox), but it will be hard.
 You’ll just have to bite the bullet and put up with the crowds.